Cheltenham: GCHQ

-The head office of the British Government Communications Headquarters (GCHQ), known to locals as The Doughnut, is located in Cheltenham, to which it moved in 1951.
+The head office of the British Government Communications Headquarters (GCHQ) is located in Cheltenham, to which it moved in 1951.

 Climate

 As with the vast majority of the British Isles, Cheltenham experiences a temperate oceanic climate (Cfb in the Köppen climate classification).
 It has warm summers and cool winters.
 The town held the British maximum temperature record from 1990 to 2003—temperatures reached 98.8 F. The absolute minimum is -4.2 F, set during December 1981.
 During a typical year, 139 days will report at least 1 mm of rain, and some 35.5 nights will record air frost.